Phone: 817-697-4038 Fax: 877-409-3962

 Nonsurgical Treatment

-• Monitoring but no treatment.
-If the cyst causes no pain and does not interfere with walking, the surgeon may decide it is best to carefully watch the cyst over a period of time.
+If a ganglion cyst causes no pain and does not interfere with walking, the surgeon may decide it is best to carefully monitor the cyst over a period of time.
+Advising on shoe modifications, such as wearing shoes that do not rub the cyst or cause irritation, and placing a pad inside the shoe to reduce pressure against the cyst, may be recommended.

-• Aspiration and injection.
-This technique involves draining the fluid and then injecting a steroid medication into the mass.
-More than one session may be needed.
-Although this approach is successful in some cases, in many others, the cyst returns.
+Additionally, healthcare providers may perform aspiration and injection, which involves draining the fluid and then injecting a steroid medication into the mass.
+Multiple sessions may be necessary, but despite this approach being successful in some cases, recurrence of the cyst is common.

 Surgical Treatment:

-The most definitive treatment for ganglion cysts is surgical excision.
-Even when excised, ganglion cysts may recur.
-Typically ganglion cyst excision involves 2-3 week recovery and is performed in an outpatient surgical setting.
-Your foot and ankle surgeon will discuss expectations for recovery.
+Surgical excision is the most definitive treatment for ganglion cysts.
+Despite excision, ganglion cysts may recur.
+Typically, surgeons perform ganglion cyst excision in an outpatient surgical setting, with a recovery period of 2-3 weeks.
+Your foot and ankle surgeon will discuss expectations for recovery with you.

 If you have any questions for our Texas based orthopedic specialists, give us a call at 817-697-4038, or contact us over the web.
 Tele-medicine appointments are also available.